-As noted in Section 2, there was a Notice of Proposed Rulemaking (NOPR) for pool heater efficiency published on April 15, 2022 (DOE 2022) and the final rule was pre-published in March 2023 (DOE 2023).
-This rulemaking sets the federal minimum efficiency standard for HPPHs for the first time, that will go into effect 5 years after the final rule is published.
+As noted in Section 3, there was a Notice of Proposed Rulemaking (NOPR) for pool heater efficiency published on April 15, 2022 (DOE 2022) and the final rule was published in May 2023 (DOE 2023).
+This rulemaking sets the federal minimum efficiency standard for HPPHs for the first time, which will go into effect 5 years after the final rule is published.
 Once standards are established for this equipment, manufacturers will only be permitted to publish ratings at the DOE test procedure rating condition, which is High Air Temperature-Mid Humidity (63 percent RH) level specified in Section 6 of AHRI Standard 1160.